 Can someone help?

-At the end of the process, ensure you have a bootx64.efi file in the /EFI/boot folder (actually bootx64.efi is just the renamed microsoft efi bootloader bootmgrfw.efi).
+b.
+For Windows, make sure bootmgfw.efi is copied to /efi/Microsoft/boot and rename cdboot.efi to cdboot.bak.
+You should also have a bootx64.efi file in the /efi/boot folder (actually bootx64.efi is just the renamed microsoft efi bootloader bootmgfw.efi).

 NB If your Windows install.wim is larger than 4GB, you will have to split the file using dism before you can transfer over to the FAT32 formatted WIN partition of your USB - procedure outlined here by nick@number11.

 c.
 For Linux, make sure to create a folder inside the /efi folder for the bootloader eg “ubuntu” or “linuxmint” and copy grubx64.efi into it.

 3. For the OSX partition, use the createinstallmedia method (ensure OS X installer app is in /Applications folder).